 When you are looking for a good machine learning framework, you would be spoilt for choice.
 Most ML frameworks take a long time to master, hence the choice of which one to go with needs to be made after adequate deliberation.
 AI and ML frameworks touch on several things at once, from image recognition to speech recognition to even handwriting recognition, apart from more rigorous mathematical and statistical methods.
 Let us look at the pros and cons of some of the available machine learning frameworks.

-TensorFlow – This is probably the most talked about the framework, and being developed by Google might be one of the reasons.
+This is probably the most talked-about framework, and being developed by Google might be one of the reasons.
 It also works on neural networks and similar computational models like regression and classification.
 You can depend on it for a lot of rigorous statistical work.
 It uses C++ and Python for working with multiple n-dimensional arrays.
 The basic core of this framework is a tensor board which helps you see the entire computational logic and workflow at a glance.
-In spite of being so popular, one strange thing about TensorFlow is that it is not compatible with another popular name, Windows.
+Despite being so popular, one strange thing about TensorFlow is that it is not compatible with another popular name, Windows.

-Spark – When you use this machine learning framework, you do not work with Numpy arrays.
+When you use this machine learning framework, you do not work with Numpy arrays.
 The substitute with which you need to work is called a Spark RDD data structure.
 You can use this network from Apache in Java, Python, R, and Scala.
 You can also integrate Spark into a Hadoop workflow.
 The statistical tools you get when you use Spark are clustering, regression, and classification.
-You do not need to prepare any data to feed into its machine learning algorithm because Spark provides you with easy to use label vectors.
+You do not need to prepare any data to feed into its machine-learning algorithm because Spark provides you with easy-to-use label vectors.